Shop

 Program structure:

-Canine Calm is one Orientation (webinar), one 20-minute video that covers your pre-class leash handling homework, and 6 outdoor lessons with your dog.
-The 6 outdoor lessons are held outdoors in the green spaces on the west side of the facility.
+Canine Calm is one Orientation (webinar), one 20-minute video that covers your pre-class leash handling homework and as many outdoor lessons as you would like to attend as they are registered for individually.
+6 Canine Calm lessons are required to attend ADVANCED Canine Calm.
+The outdoor lessons are held in the green spaces on the west side of the facility.
 Class size is limited to 6 students with 2 instructors.

 Canine Calm Orientation webinar: